 We note that the largest emissions of ammonia in European countries were seen around March-April (weeks 8-16) and in summer.
 These coincide with the fertilization periods mentioned previously (Paulot et al., 2014) that control the seasonality of ammonia's emissions.
 In most European countries, the time of the year when fertilizers can be applied is tightly regulated (Ge et al., 2020).
-In the Netherlands and Belgium, for instance, the largest ammonia contributing region in Europe, application of nitrogen fertilizer is only allowed from February to mid-September.
-This produces two peak periods, in March and late May (Figure 4).
+For instance, in the Netherlands and Belgium, the largest ammonia contributing region in Europe, application of nitrogen fertilizer is only allowed from February to mid-September.
+This produces two peak periods, in March and in late May (Fig. 4).
 Manure application also follows stringent regulations and is only allowed in the same periods depending on the type of manure (slurry or solid) and the type of land (grassland or arable land) (Van Damme et al., 2022).

-To understand and position where ammonia emissions changed during the European lockdowns of 2020, we plot the difference of the posterior emissions of ammonia during the lockdown period (15 March - 30 April) for the same period in Figure 5a.
-We calculate higher emissions of ammonia during the lockdown of +115 kt as compared to the prior emissions.
-Note that inversion algorithms aim at reducing the mismatches between modelled concentrations and observations (in our case, from CrIS satellite measurements) by correcting emissions.
-This means that different posterior emissions are most likely, due to errors in the prior emissions and do not indicate any impact from the restriction measures.
+To understand and position where the ammonia emissions changed during the European lockdowns of 2020, we plot the difference in the posterior emissions of ammonia during the lockdown period (15 March-30 April) for the same period in Fig. 5a.
+We calculate higher emissions of ammonia (+115 kt) during the lockdown compared to the prior emissions.
+Note that inversion algorithms aim to reduce the mismatches between modelled concentrations and observations (in our case, from CrIS satellite measurements) by correcting emissions.
+This means that different posterior emissions are most likely due to errors in the prior emissions and do not indicate any impact from the restriction measures.